RajSharma2604/100-days-of-code/r1-log.md

 Started coding on hackerearth, solved a problem.

 ### R1D2
-Started coding on hackerearth, solved a problem.
+Continue coding on hackerearth, solved a problem.

+### R1D3
+Continue coding on hackerearth, solved a problem